Disability Living Allowance - care component

-Disability Living Allowance is only available for new claims from children under 16, it has been abolished for all new claims from people aged between 16 and 65.
+Disability Living Allowance is only available for new claims from children under 16, it has been abolished for all new claims from people aged between 16 and state pension age.
 Any new claim from this age group should be for Personal Independence Payment instead.

 What is Disability Living Allowance care component ?